CenterDevice/ceres/docs/ceres.1.md

   : Sets filename of document different from original filename

   -m, --mime-type *mime-type*
-  : Sets the mime type of document; will be guest if not specified
+  : Sets the mime type of document; will be guessed if not specified

   -t, --tag *tags*...
   : Sets tag for document